svaarala/duktape/doc/memory-management.rst

     the case for objects with finalizers.
 (As of Duktape 2.1 refzero_list is freed inline without side effects, so it's always NULL when mark-and-sweep runs.)

-Note that there is a small "hole" in the reclamation right now, when mark-and-sweep finalizers are used:

-* If a finalizer executed by mark-and-sweep removes a reference to another object (not the object being finalized), causing the target object's reference count to drop to zero, the object is *not* placed in the "refzero" work list, as mark-and-sweep is still running.

-* As a result, the object will be unreachable and will not be freed by the reference count algorithm, regardless of whether the object was part of a reference loop.
-Instead, the next mark-and-sweep will free the object.
-  If the object has a finalizer, the finalizer will be called later than would be preferable.

-* This is not ideal but will not result in memory leaks, so it's not really worth fixing right now.

 Interactions between reference counting and mark-and-sweep
 ==========================================================